 - Low hierarchization: we have few chiefs, and all act as leaders, not bosses.

 - Clarity of roles and responsibilities: we know each person in the company’s role and have no problem exacting or asking for help from the right person.

 The technical domain seeks quality in everything we do.
 We often come across the illusion that the technical is just software.
 For example, a legal department which is failing in its technical domain will have a lot of trouble in the quality of its contracts.
 Its lawyers will suffer because they don’t know how to act, and they’ll quickly come to the conclusion they need to be better prepared.

 - Quality metrics: there are mechanisms which guarantee that the delivered value is sustainable in the long term.
 If we’re talking about software, there’ll be a suite of automated tests covering the code according to good practices.
 If it’s a manufacturing process, it’ll envision a check of the result if each item.

 - Stop the line: when an error is found, all stop to resolve it.
-There is very low tolerance of quality deficiencies.
+There is a very low tolerance of quality deficiencies.

 - Evolution of knowledge: everyone in the team is always seeking new ways of improving their work, either through courses, new technologies, proof of concept, etc. There is a real focus on finding faster ways to deliver value.

 - Experimentation: the structure of the product or process is designed to allow for experimentation, so the team is always able to learn.

 Starting from the moment you identify the most important criteria to be analyzed, the next step is set up the radar and carry out a self-evaluation exercise with the team, where everyone can reflect on where the team is and the next step it wants to take.
 Leave room for everyone to contribute with their opinion and do consensus exercises to generate a common vision.
 Afterward, go over at least one action to be carried out to improve the criteria of the Radar.